bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

       Figure 2: Estimated probability of occurrence of tasks exceeding 70 days using Monte Carlo simulation.

-    You can see we over- and under-estimate the number of trials when N is low.
+    You can see we over- and under-estimate the number of times we exceed 70 days when N is low.
 For N={1000, 10000}, we in fact get 0 trials; for N={500k, 100k, 500k} it looks like we've overestimating it.
 Only when we approach 1,000,000 do we get close to the true estimate.
 Of course, this rare occurrence would give us problems in straight forward Monte Carlo simulations, the question is can we do better?

 |h2| Importance Sampling |h2e|